swaroop489/ai-music-remix-mood-generator/README.md

 - A **demo video** of the full system has been recorded and uploaded to Google Drive for evaluation.
 - "Model size is >2 GB and requires GPU resources; cloud-free-hosting platforms were insufficient.
 Full demo recorded locally — video uploaded to Google Drive."

+### **NOTE : The model takes 1-1.13 minutes to generate audio so in video Timestamps to view output are 1:49 3:20 and 5:28**

 ###  **Google Drive Link of Video :** https://drive.google.com/file/d/1dJR70PTZ5vFPmwBogk_Q_MnAIxC9grb7/view?usp=sharing